Los Ronaldos: History

-Their next two albums did not win the favor of his followers either, and in 1995, drummer Ricardo Moreno left the band, being replaced by Daniel Parra.
-With him they published in 1996 what would be their last album, Quiero que estemos cerca, a live recording that included all their greatest hits.
+Their next two albums did not win the favour of their followers either, and in 1995, drummer Ricardo Moreno left the band, being replaced by Daniel Parra.
+With him, in 1996 they released what would be their last album, Quiero que estemos cerca, a live recording that included all their greatest hits.
 Two years later the band was broken up.

-In 2007 the original band of Los Ronaldos met again on the occasion of the release of a new EP titled 4 Canciones, which contained several unreleased songs that became big hits such as "No puedo vivir sin ti".
+In 2007, the original members of Los Ronaldos met again on the occasion of the release of a new EP titled 4 Canciones, which contained several unreleased songs that became big hits such as "No puedo vivir sin ti".
 In the summer of that year they made a promotional tour, and recorded a live album titled La bola extra.
 In 2008 they split up again and continued their solo careers.

-In the future they plans to meet in 2027, to commemorate the 40th anniversary of the birth of this band, book, compilation album and tour in Spain, Europe and America.
+They plan to reform in 2027 in order to commemorate the 40th anniversary of the birth of the band with a book, compilation album and tour in Spain, Europe and America.